gweltou/stt-tools/README.md

 ## Python packages dependency

- * numpy ($ pip3 install numpy)
+ * numpy \
+   ``pip3 install numpy``
  * [Librosa](https://librosa.org/)
  * Pydub
- * Hunspell ($ pip3 install cyhunspell)
+ * Hunspell \
+   ``pip3 install cyhunspell``
  * Colorama

 ## Transcription rules

-Numerals should be written in all letters
+Numerals should be written in all letters \
 (E.g. "1942" --> "mil nav c'hant daou ha daou ugent")

-Acronyms should be written in capital letters with no dots or dashes (E.g. UNESCO, COP21)
+Acronyms should be written in capital letters with no dots or dashes \
+(E.g. UNESCO, COP21)

-Regional forms should be kept if their pronouciation is far from the "standard" form (but that's open to awkward an unending debates)
+Regional forms should be kept if their pronouciation is far from the "standard" form (but that's open to awkward an unending debates) \
 (E.g. "meump bet/on eus bet", "nege/an hini eo", "lâret/lavaret")

 ## Workflow